Section 3: This I Know(lton): I Pix(ied) a Winner

-Since I was intent on “completing” Ashford, I returned to Boston Hollow Road a few months later to hike the remaining four miles of the Nipmuck up to (near) the Union border.
+Since I was intent on “completing” Ashford, I returned to Boston Hollow Road a few months later to hike the remaining four miles of the Nipmuck up to the Eastford border, just south of Union.

 As the trail steeply climbs to gain the ridge (picture, above), I passed through a forest of trillium.
 These fleeting, beautiful flowers are fairly common but they never fail to impress me.